graphql/graphiql/packages/graphql-language-service-server/README.md

      // a function that returns rules array with parameter `ValidationContext` from `graphql/validation` "customValidationRules": require('./config/customValidationRules')
     "languageService": {
-      // should the language service read from source files? if false, it generates a schema from the project/config schema
+      // should the language service read schema for lookups from a cached file based on graphql config output?
-      useSchemaFileDefinitions: false
+      cacheSchemaFileForLookup: true
-    }
+     // NOTE: this will disable all definition lookup for local SDL files }
   }
 }